Skip to content

 Why are both an NSAID and a steroid used after cataract surgery?

-Can topical NSAIDs delay corneal healing?
+Can topical NSAIDs delay corneal healing or cause corneal melting?

 What symptoms should prompt stopping an NSAID and re-evaluation?